Michal-Atlas/DawnStorm/System/index.md

 ### Skills

-The GM gives you a `Skill Rank Up` when you use a skill to some new extent.
+The GM gives you a `Skill Point` when you use a skill in a non-trivial way, they should target about 3 `SP` an hour.

+> `Skill Point` worthy case example:

 You have an amount of so called `Resources` equal to 3 + Your Rank in that skill.